 Altman's message to staff appears designed to counter any internal concerns about ChatGPT's momentum.
 The AI industry has been watching OpenAI's growth closely, especially as competitors roll out increasingly capable alternatives.
 Google has been aggressively pushing its Gemini models across search and productivity tools, while Meta has open-sourced its Llama family of models, enabling developers worldwide to build competing applications without paying OpenAI's API fees.

 The reacceleration is particularly noteworthy given the natural maturation curve most consumer applications face.
 ChatGPT exploded onto the scene in late 2022, becoming the fastest-growing consumer application in history by hitting 100 million users in just two months.
-Maintaining double-digit monthly growth at that scale is exceptionally difficult - even Instagram and YouTube took years to achieve comparable user bases.
+Maintaining double-digit monthly growth at that scale is exceptionally difficult - even Meta's Instagram and Google's YouTube took years to achieve comparable user bases.